 And I’m also speaking out because what I have with Justin has been so careful and so intentional, for so long— that it feels wrong to let such an old, deep, discerned, and rightly ordered love be an afterthought to someone’s else’s new, convenient “dating” object today.

 I wish my ex-husband health and healing.
-I wish his new ‘girlfriend’ health and healing.
+I wish her health and healing.
 But, I am not going to be a silent supporting actor in the relationship being introduced to my children.
 I am tired of my life choices being limited by others.
 So, I am exercising the last of my human freedoms to respond to the situation in front of my family in a very proactive and public way, even through my fear of backlash.
 I apologize for what discomfort this brings to anyone and can only hope that it sparks some thoughtfulness, dialogue and healthy boundaries for all the couples I know.
 I will repeat something here that I’ve said many times now over the past couple years having experienced all that I have and witnessing what effect it’s had on my children: I am even more ANTI-divorce now than I ever was before.

 Come what may, Justin and I will still drink our coffee and read our books and think our thoughts and laugh our laughter.
 We are friends.